Chrysler Building: Elevators

 Even though the woods in the elevator cabs were arranged in four basic patterns, each cab had a unique combination of woods.
-Curcio stated that "if anything the building is based on patterned fabrics, [the elevators] certainly are.
+Curcio stated that "if anything in the building is based on patterned fabrics, [the elevators] certainly are.
 Three of the designs could be characterized as having 'geometric', 'Mexican' and vaguely 'art nouveau' motifs, which reflect the various influences on the design of the entire building."
 The roof of each elevator was covered with a metal plate whose design was unique to that cab, which in turn was placed on a polished wooden pattern that was also customized to the cab.
 Hidden behind these plates were ceiling fans.
 Curcio wrote that these elevators "are among the most beautiful small enclosed spaces in New York, and it is fair to say that no one who has seen or been in them has forgotten them".
 Curcio compared the elevators to the curtains of a Ziegfeld production, noting that each lobby contains lighting that peaks in the middle and slopes down on either side.
 The decoration of the cabs' interiors was also a nod to the Chrysler Corporation's vehicles: cars built during the building's early years had dashboards with wooden moldings.
 Both the doors and cab interiors were considered to be works of extraordinary marquetry.